A Multiregional Approach to Balancing Milk and Forage Quality in Organic Dairies Feeding High-legume Diets

 Project Overview

 Dairy cow health, milk production, and quality depend on a favorable dietary ratio of energy to protein.
 Including legumes in pasture, hay, and silage improves milk production and quality; however, high phytoestrogen levels in some legumes such as red clover can compromise cow health and fertility.
-Field trials were conducted at multiple locations to identify the best legume and grass species, planting and harvesting/grazing practices, and forage processing methods to maintain perennial legume persistence in pastures, optimize milk production and quality, and manage dietary phytoestrogens to protect cow reproductive health.
+Field trials were conducted at multiple locations to identify the best species, planting and harvesting/grazing practices, and forage processing methods to maintain perennial legumes in pastures, optimize milk yield and quality, and protect cow reproductive health.

 Farmer Takeaways